-- 3.9.1 To be considered responsive, the Offeror's proposal shall respond to and include all items specified in this RFP and any subsequent addendum.
-Any proposal offering any other set of terms and conditions that conflict with the terms and conditions providing in the RFP or in any subsequent addendum may be rejected without further consideration. - 3.9.2 Offer Form, Page OF-1.
-Offer Form, OF-1 is required to be completed using Offeror's exact legal name as registered with the Department of Commerce and Consumer Affairs, if applicable, in the appropriate space on Offer Form, OF-1 (SECTION SEVEN, Attachment 1).
-Failure to do so may delay proper execution of the Contract. - The Offeror's authorized signature on the Offer Form, OF-1 shall be an original signature in ink, which shall be required before an award, if any, can be made.
-The submission of the proposal shall indicate Offeror's intent to be bound. - 3.9.3 Offer Form, Page OF-2.
-Pricing shall be submitted on Offer Form OF-2 (SECTION SEVEN, Attachment 2).
-The price shall be the all-inclusive cost, including the GET, to the State.
+3.9.1 To be considered responsive, the Offeror's proposal shall respond to and include all items specified in this RFP and any subsequent addendum.
+Any proposal offering any other set of terms and conditions that conflict with the terms and conditions provided in the RFP or in any subsequent addendum may be rejected without further consideration.

+3.9.2 Offer Form, OF-1 is required to be completed using Offeror's exact legal name as registered with the Department of Commerce and Consumer Affairs, if applicable, in the appropriate space on Offer Form, OF-1 (Section seven, Attachment 1).
+Failure to do so may delay proper execution of the Contract.

+The Offeror's authorized signature on the Offer Form, OF-1 shall be an original signature in ink, which shall be required before an award, if any, can be made.
+The submission of the proposal shall indicate Offeror's intent to be bound.

+3.9.3 Pricing shall be submitted on Offer Form OF-2 (SECTION SEVEN, Attachment 2).
+The price shall be the all-inclusive cost, including the GET, to AMHD.
 No other costs will be honored.
 Any unit prices shall be inclusive.